Meet Our Mental Health Team

 Note: Ms. LaMonica works in the Hunt Valley Office.

-Chelise is a licensed graduate marriage and family therapist working with adults, teens, couples, and families.
+Chelise is a Licensed Clinical Marriage and Family Therapist working with adults, teens, couples, and families.
 Her clinical experience includes helping clients with anxiety, depression, eating disorders, spirituality, faith crisis, and relationship difficulties.

 She describes her approach to therapy as experiential and person-centered.
 She favors narrative and strengths-based models and incorporates mind-body work, such as guided imagery and mindfulness practices.
 Her therapeutic practice is informed by background and master’s degree in storytelling, and she has a passion for helping clients meaningfully re-story their lives.